 What is Net Present Value (NPV)?

 Understanding the Net Present Value (NPV) formula is critical in financial analysis for assessing investment opportunities.
-It assists firms in determining whether a project will add more value than it costs.
+It assists firms in determining whether a project will add more value than its operating costs.
 This formula is an important tool for directing investment decisions since it takes into consideration the time value of money.
-Here’s the formula:

 Example of NPV Calculation